thosgood/this-weeks-finds/markdown/101-151/week141.md

 Dimension 7 is the simplest interesting case - except perhaps for dimension 4, where the answer is unknown!
-The "smooth Poincare conjecture" says that there's only one smooth structure on the 4-sphere, but this remains a conjecture\....
+The "smooth Poincare conjecture" says that there's only one smooth structure on the 4-sphere, but this remains a conjecture....

 As you can see, there are lots of exotic 11-spheres.
 In fact, this is relevant to string theory!
 You can get an n-sphere with any possible